XiaoyingLiu6/XiaoyingLiu6.github.io/index.md

 ## Project

 Project No. 61902351 "Energy-Saving Mechanisms for Secure Transmission in Internet of Things" supported by NSFC, ¥ 260,000, 1/1.
+No. LY21F020023 Research on Physical Layer Security for Energy Harvesting-Based Internet of Things (¥ 100,000, 2/7, 2021-2023).
+No. LY21F020022 Research on multiband cooperative spectrum sensing in wireless powered Internet of Things (¥ 100,000, 1/7, 2021-2023).
 Scientific Research Foundation of Zhejiang University of Technology, ¥ 100,000, 1/1.

 ## Publication